freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 Rebasing so that "Commit B" is the base of "Commit E", means "moving" both "Commit E" and "Commit F", and giving them another _base_ – "Commit B".
 Can you come up with the command yourself?

 ```
-git rebase --onto <SHA_OF_COMMIT_B> <SHA_OF_COMMIT_D> HEAD
+git rebase --onto <SHA_OF_Commit_B> <SHA_OF_Commit_D> HEAD
 ```

-Notice that using the syntax above would not move `main` to point to the new commit, so the result is a "detached" `HEAD`.
+Notice that using the syntax above would not move `main` to point to the new Commit, so the result is a "detached" `HEAD`.
 If you use `gg` or another tool that displays the history reachable from branches it might confuse you:

 ![image-285](https://www.freecodecamp.org/news/content/images/2023/06/image-285.png)